Skip to content

 grid shorthand is complex — the grid shorthand property combines grid-template-rows, grid-template-columns, grid-template-areas, grid-auto-rows, grid-auto-columns, and grid-auto-flow.
 Avoid the shorthand until you’re comfortable with each individual property.

-For related CSS issues, see Fix: CSS Flexbox Not Working and Fix: CSS Animation Not Working.
+For related CSS issues, see Fix: CSS Flexbox Not Working, Fix: CSS Animation Not Working, and Fix: CSS position: sticky Not Working.

 F